wdrik/wdrik/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋

 - 🚀 I’m currently working at [Sysmap](https://www.sysmap.com.br)
-- 💻 ReactJS, Next.js, Angular, VueJS, NodeJS, Typescript
+- 💻 ReactJS(Next.js), Angular, VueJS, NodeJS, Typescript
 - ✨ Learning is continuous and there will always be a next level

 ### Core tech